techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 ### Manage numbers

-The Manage numbers page provides an initial check to make sure the number format is recognized by the wizard, matches the country or region you specified, and is a valid number.
+The Manage numbers page provides an initial check to make sure the wizard recognizes the number format, matches the country or region you specified, and confirms a valid number.

 If the number validation summary isn't successful, view the details to understand the reason.

 - Click on **View details** in the Number validation summary, or click on the red text in the summary below **Validation status** to check the reasons for phone number failure.

-- If failure is not understood, you may create a case with the TNS-Service Desk team through the [Phone Number Service Center portal](https://pstnsd.powerappsportals.com/create-ticket/).
+- If failure isn't understood, you may create a case with the TNS-Service Desk team through the [Phone Number Service Center portal](https://pstnsd.powerappsportals.com/create-ticket/).
-    - For the scenario where you do not understand the number validation result, select Case Type = **General Inquiry** and in the description, provide the number validation summary that you see in TAC along with the list of phone numbers that you are trying to port.
+    - For the scenario where you don't understand the number validation result, select Case Type = **General Inquiry** and in the description, provide the number validation summary that you see in TAC along with the list of phone numbers that you're trying to port.

-The Number validation summary must indicated all numbers are valid before the wizard can continue.
+The Number validation summary must indicate all numbers are valid before the wizard can continue.
 If there are no errors, continue.

 ### Add account information